 This review responds to Alex Oates’ play All in a Row, which I saw on 15th February 2019 and has been heavily criticized by the autistic community.
-If you’re not familiar with these concerns, I’d recommend reading some of them before reading this.
+If you’re not familiar with these concerns, I’d recommend reading some of them before reading this, it's available at 123helpme.org.
 Many have been collected on the website www.allinarowisableist.com, and #puppetgate has been used on Twitter throughout.
 Due to the nature of the review, there will be spoilers for the production, including a couple of plot twists.

 Content Warning: I will be arguing that the production has several ableist elements, and will try to contextualize this within a broader cultural context, so this may be upsetting for some people – particularly neurodivergent people.
 I apologise in advance, as it really is not my intention to cause more hurt to the autistic community, but this reflects my experience of the play as deeply upsetting.

 A key phrase in the disability rights movement and autistic self-advocacy is “nothing about us without us”, and in my view this has two implications for performance.

 - There should be meaningful consultation with the represented community before and during the creative process.